Yes, the president can declassify documents, but there isn’t a set protocol they have to follow

 FBI agents took 11 sets of classified records from former President Donald Trump’s Mar-a-Lago estate during a search on Aug.
 8, court records revealed.

-While it still may not be legal for Trump to possess declassified documents from his presidency, many VERIFY readers, including Beverly and Cole, asked whether the president can declassify documents while in office.
+While it still may not be legal for Trump to possess declassified documents from his presidency, many VERIFY readers, including Beverly and Carole, asked whether the president can declassify documents while in office.

 THE QUESTION